elotroalex/chiens/_texts/translation.md

 - {:.sp} The Chorus.

 - {:.pr.i} My eye gleams with sovereign visions ...
 Toussaint makes his solemn entry into Santo Domingo ...
-The cabildo hands him the keys to the city.
+The Cabildo hands him the keys to the city.

 - {:.sp} The Reciter.